Z-nassar/03-Miniproject-Team-15/README.md

 ## POST request with light intensity data (example use case)
 curl -X POST http://<PICO_IP>/light-intensity -d '{"action":"log"}'

-# Should the two following sections be removed?

 ## Notes
 Pico MicroPython time.sleep() doesn't error for negative values even though such are obviously incorrect--it is undefined for a system to sleep for negative time.
 Duty cycle greater than 1 is undefined, so we clip the duty cycle to the range [0, 1].

 ## Reference
 * [Pico 2WH pinout diagram](https://datasheets.raspberrypi.com/picow/pico-2-w-pinout.pdf) shows the connections to analog and digital IO.
 * Getting Started with Pi Pico [book](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)